zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Create communication data of type "record".

-   :sz: the number of fields in the record.
+   :param sz: the number of fields in the record.

    :returns: record data, with all fields uninitialized.